TeaspoonTDA/teaspoon/doc_source/modules/ML/F_PD.rst

     :private-members:
     :special-members: __init__

-**Example:** In this example, we do not specify which landscape function we want specifically.
-Therefore, algorihtms returns a warning to user if desired landscape points is wanted.
+**Example:** In this example, we do not specify which landscape function we want.
+Therefore, the code returns a warning to user if desired landscape points is wanted.

 	>>> from teaspoon.MakeData.PointCloud import testSetManifolds